melezhik/swat/README.md

 ```
 - swat modules could call other swat modules

-- you can't use module varibales in a story which is not a swat_module
+- you can't use module variables in a story which is not a swat_module

 One word about sharing state between upstream story and swat modules.
 As swat modules get executed in the same process
-as upstream story there is no magic about sharing data between upstream and downstream strories.
+as upstream story there is no magic about sharing data between upstream and downstream stories.
 The straitforward way to share state is to use global variables :

-    # upstrem story hook:
+    # upstream story hook:
     my $state = [ 'this is upstream story' ]

     # downstream story hook:
     push @$state, 'I was here'

-Of course more proper aproaches for state sharing could be used as singletones or something else.
+Of course more proper approaches for state sharing could be used as singeltones or something else.

-## Swat variable accessors
+## Swat variables accessors

 There are some accessors to a common swat variables: